Wason selection task

-The Wason selection task (or four-card problem) is a logic puzzle devised by Peter Cathcart Wason in 1966.
+In psychology, the Wason selection task (or four-card problem) is a logic puzzle devised by Peter Cathcart Wason in 1966.
 It is one of the most famous tasks in the study of deductive reasoning.
 An example of the puzzle is:

 A response that identifies a card that need not be inverted, or that fails to identify a card that needs to be inverted, is incorrect.
 The original task dealt with numbers (even, odd) and letters (vowels, consonants).

 The test is of special interest because people have a hard time solving it in most scenarios but can usually solve it correctly in certain contexts.
 In particular, researchers have found that the puzzle is readily solved when the imagined context is policing a social rule.

 Solution

-The correct response is to turn over the 8 card and the brown card.
+The correct response is to turn over the 8 card and the red card.

-The rule was "If the card shows an even number on one face, then its opposite face is red."
-Only a card with both an even number on one face and something other than red on the other face can invalidate this rule:
+The rule was "If the card shows an even number on one face, then its opposite face is blue."
+Only a card with both an even number on one face and something other than blue on the other face can invalidate this rule: